oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

         return bool(res)
     except Exception:
         raise HTTPException(status_code=403)
-…
+...
 ```

 When you call the `/items` endpoint, the API will decode the JWT and validate it locally.
 The decoded JWTs are cached, so subsequent requests will be faster than the first one.

 ## Conclusion
-In this post, you’ve seen how to use FastAPI to build a REST API endpoint that uses an external authorization server to generate and validate access tokens.
-You’ve seen some of the key features of FastAPI in action, including dependency injection, the OpenAPI documentation, type hinting, and OAuth implementation.
+In this post, you've seen how to use FastAPI to build a REST API endpoint that uses an external authorization server to generate and validate access tokens.
+You've seen some of the key features of FastAPI in action, including dependency injection, the OpenAPI documentation, type hinting, and OAuth implementation.

 FastAPI is a great option for building secure and performant backend systems.
-While there’s much more to building a robust production API, including testing, handling POST and PUT endpoints, and connecting to a database for persistence, I hope this tutorial helps you get started.
+While there's much more to building a robust production API, including testing, handling POST and PUT endpoints, and connecting to a database for persistence, I hope this tutorial helps you get started.

 If you want to learn more about FastAPI, I suggest the following resources:
 - [Fast API from the ground up (video)](https://www.youtube.com/watch?v=3DLwPcrE5mA)